jelaiw/blog/_posts/2024-08-09-meandering-path-to-appsec.markdown

 Fittingly, I respected thoughtful design and the careful craftsmanship that went into good software engineering -- and began to wonder about secure coding, planting seeds of curiousity that I would try to sow later.

-Somewhere in the middle, I also started (and stopped) a one-person LLC.
+Along the way, I also started (and stopped) a one-person LLC.
 This was a side quest that ultimately turned out to be a sort of failed experiment, but I did learn about sales, business administration, and especially the power of the minimum viable product [^7].

 As these puzzle pieces came together, future me was better equipped to imagine what "security as a product" might look like, so when I became a card-carrying DevOps engineer, my eyes opened to how a platform (the product) designed to empower developers (the customers) could solve security problems.